About this certificate

 This certificate is designed for educators in the academic or business space who are new to online teaching and need an orientation to teaching in the online environment.
 For example:

-This certificate requires self-paced online pre-conference coursework, attendance at the DT&L Conference (including a 3-hour face-to-face certificate session from 8:30-11:30am on August 4), and post-conference coursework which includes the completion of a final project.
+This certificate requires self-paced online pre-conference coursework, attendance at the DT&L Conference (including a virtual 3-hour face-to-face certificate session) and post-conference coursework which includes the completion of a final project.

 At a glance

-Estimated total time: 50 hours (approx. 30 hours of online coursework + 20 hours attending the DT&L Conference, including the face-to-face certificate session
+Estimated total time: 50 hours (approx. 30 hours of online coursework + 20 hours attending the DT&L Conference including the virtual face-to-face certificate session and a reflective activity.

 Completed certificate includes:

-- 5 CEUs (Continuing education units, 30hrs of online coursework +20hrs attending the DT&L Conference, including the face-to-face certificate session)
+- 5 CEUs (Continuing education units, 30hrs of online coursework +20hrs attending the DT&L Conference, including the virtual face-to-face certificate session).